-2. Select Tracking Models from the left tree in VXelements and
+Models from the left tree in VXelements and select Detect model.

 Tip: Hold CTRL to select a group of targets.

-3. The reference frame of the object can be placed at a specific
+reference frame of the object can be placed at a specific position with respect

-position with respect to certain features of the object.
-This step is optional
+to certain features of the object.
+This step is optional but strongly recommended

 To properly move the reference frame of the object we must use the HandyProbe and bring these features in the virtual VXelements session.
 The model being used must be defined as the positioning model so that the features are probed with respect to this model.
 It is possible to probe points, lines, planes, cylinders, cones and define reference frames with respect to these features.